School is back in session, which means our school buses will be back on the road in full force.

-Passing a stopped school bus is in violation of G.S.
+Passing a stopped school bus violates G.S.
 20-217(a), a Class 1 misdemeanor with a minimum fine of $500.
-Court appearance is mandatory and the fine cannot be paid and resolved by mail.
+A court appearance is mandatory, and the penalty cannot be paid and resolved by mail.
 Five driver’s license points are given to the driver; eight points if driving a commercial motor vehicle.
 If a driver violates G.S.
 20-217(a) and strikes someone, he is guilty of a Class I felony.
-The driver pays a minimum fine of $1,250 and his license is revoked for two years.
+The driver pays a minimum fine of $1,250, and his license is revoked for two years.
 If the victim is killed, the penalty becomes a Class H felony.
-The driver must pay $2,500 and his license is revoked for three years.
+The driver must pay $2,500, and his license is revoked for three years.

 Misdemeanor drivers will get their license revoked for one year if it happens again within three years of their first charge.
-A license is permanently revoked if a driver commits a second felony violation or a third misdemeanor at any period of time.
+A license is permanently revoked if a driver commits a second felony violation or the third misdemeanor at any period.

 A refresher course in school bus traffic safety around this time of the year is always a good idea.
 Here are the rules you should follow:

 - Two-Lane Roadway: All traffic from both directions must stop when a school bus stops.